YuanxiangFranck/x3dom-plugins-API/README.md

 ## X3Dom API

-In order to create custom nodes that affect the geometry, a idea is to manipulate the shaders.

-X3Dom allow the uses of shaders with the ComposedShader node.
+The goal is to create custom nodes that affect the rendering based on data (positions, pressure, temperature...).
+A idea is to manipulate the shaders, since it gives low-level manipulation on the 3d rendering.
+That allow give more freedom and efficiency in the creation of the nodes.

-The problem of ComposedShader is it overwrite the shaders written by x3dom.
-For example, nodes like ClipPlane are disabled with a ComposedShader node in the DOM, image texture should be written in the ComposedShader.
+X3Dom has a native node to write shaders : ComposedShader node.
+The problem of this node is it overwrite the shaders written by x3dom DOM nodes.
+For example, nodes like ClipPlane are disabled with a ComposedShader node in the DOM.
+Another example is image texturing, the computation of the color from texture coordinate should be written within the ComposedShader.

 In order to add shaders to the generated shaders without overwriting it I created a new node: CustomAttributeNode.
 This node is a generic node to add uniforms, varying and shader parts into x3dom.
 The data of the geometry are set using the x3dom node : FloatVertexAttribute.

-###Example of CustomAttributeNode to create a threshold node.###
+###Example of CustomAttributeNode to create a threshold node.

 ```html
 <CustomAttributeNode
    vertexShaderPartMain="v_data = custom_data;"